open-telemetry/opentelemetry-go/example/README.md

 # Example
+Here is a collection of OpenTelemtry-Go examples showcasing basic functionality.

+## OTLP
+This example demonstrates how to export trace and metric data from an application using OpenTelemetry's own wire protocal OTLP.

 ## HTTP
 This is a simple example that demonstrates tracing http request from client to server.
 The example